d8adrvn/smart_sprinkler/16_Zone_Controller/README_16_Zone_Irrigation_Controller.md

 1. Stack the SmartThing ThingShield on top of the Arduino MEGA.
 2. Connect a ground wire from the GND pin on ThingShield to the GND pin on the 16 Channel relay.
 3. Connect another jumper wire from the +5V on the ThingShield to the VCC pin on the 16 Channel Relay.
-4. Use 24 wires from your ribbon cable to connect pins 21-44 on Arduino MEGA to pins 1 to 16 on the relay 16 channel board and to pins 1-8 on an additional 8 channel relay board (or other scenarios depending on what combination of relay boards that you have purchased).
+4. Use 16 wires from your ribbon cable to connect pins 21-36 on Arduino MEGA to pins 1 to 16 on the relay 16 channel board (or other scenarios depending on what combination of relay boards that you have purchased).

 ThingShield Connections: 5V power to Relay Board and a jumper connecting pin10 to pin3 needed for communications: